Admire the most astonishing panoramic views of Budapest and explore Margaret Island.

 Requirements

-125cc: Motorcycle licence EU A1 or international equivalent
+125cc: Motorcycle license EU A1 category or international equivalent

 Liability

 The tour participant drives the scooter at his/her own risk.
-The driver is liable for damages caused to the scooter at his/her fault up to maxiumum HUF 150.000/ EUR 500.
-Damage is calculated according to the price list available at the office.
+The driver is liable for damages caused to the scooter at his/her fault up to a maximum of 500 EUR/ 200.000 HUF